 Personalization messages enable our CDP customers to display targeted content to their website audience directly on their websites.
 The most common way this is done is via a modal or pop up in the middle of the visitor’s screen.
 The modal would contain content that you want to draw the user’s attention to, like a renewal reminder, a newsletter subscription form, or an ad and would be targeted to visitors to whom that content would be relevant.

 When you first navigate to the Personalization screen, you can create a new Personalization, modify the Global Settings, or search for an existing Personalization.

 Types of Personalization:

 There are four Personalization Types.
 You must select which Type you want to use before continuing to the next information.

 - Standard (default type): Has various options for displaying a Personalization popup.
 It is triggered when a person first visits your site.

-- Inline HTML Injection: Personalization appears as part of the website HTML within one of the site’s <div> tags.
+- Inline HTML Injection: Personalization appears as part of the website HTML within one of the site’s existing elements.
 The personalization content can insert or replace content on your site.
 This can be used in tandem with standard Personalizations.

 - Exit Intent: Similar to Standard but with limited display options.
 This type of Personalization has its own priority ranking since it is only triggered when a visitor moves the cursor to the top 20% of the site.